chezearth-personal/HEA-Analysis-ZA-2016/README.md

 * [./maps](https://github.com/CharlesRethman/HEA-Analysis-ZA-2016/tree/master/maps): QGIS map files for analysis of drought extent, affected populations, livelihood zones;
 * [./pop](https://github.com/CharlesRethman/HEA-Analysis-ZA-2016/tree/master/pop): various Excel and and CSV files with population and affected numbers analsyis.
 The Excel files (especially `outcomes.xlsx`) contain valuable pivot tables of outcomes and affected population/deficit calculations.
 * [./crops](https://github.com/CharlesRethman/HEA-Analysis-ZA-2016/tree/master/crops): Crop Estimates Committee (CEC) data and various agricultural census documents from BFAP and DAFF.
-* [./prices](https://github.com/CharlesRethman/HEA-Analysis-ZA-2016/tree/master/prices): data (mostly sourced from Statistics SA) and analysis of price time series for forecasting price problem specs.
+* [./prices](https://github.com/CharlesRethman/HEA-Analysis-ZA-2016/tree/master/prices): data (mostly sourced from Statistics SA), opinion pieces on commodity prices and analysis of price time series for forecasting price problem specs.
 * [./reports](https://github.com/CharlesRethman/HEA-Analysis-ZA-2016/tree/master/reports): The report and presentations, as well as planning documents
 * [./spreadsheets](https://github.com/CharlesRethman/HEA-Analysis-ZA-2016/tree/master/spreadsheets): Baseline Storage Spreadsheets (BSSs) and Outcome Analysis Spreadsheets (OASs) used in this 2016 National Outcome Forecast Analysis (_April-May 2016_). **Note**, there are additional spreadsheets that enable anaylsis of the urban poor, farm workers and people living in open access tenure livelihood zones for which there are not yet proper baselines;
 * [./sql](https://github.com/CharlesRethman/HEA-Analysis-ZA-2016/tree/master/sql): The SQL files perform functional processes on the spatial and tabular data sets.
 In particular, SQL queries are used to determine affected population census Small Areas ans the portions of livelihood zones under diffrent problem specifications, as well as generating population data and enabling mapping functionality with Postgres/PostGIS.